Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Saltine Crackers

-Although a treat, saltine crackers should be fed in moderation.
-They’re not toxic or harmful substances but contain an unhealthy amount of salt (sodium).
+Although a treat, saltine crackers should be eaten in moderation.
+They’re not toxic or harmful substances but contain an unhealthy amount of salt.
+Too much can cause high blood pressure (hypertension).

 Potato Chips

-Potato chips (called crisps in the UK) are high in trans fats, sodium, and additives that make them unhealthy.
-They’re often deep-fried in oil, which can lead to weight gain if eaten to excess.
+Potato chips (called crisps in the UK) are high in trans fats, salt, and additives that make them unhealthy.
+They’re often deep-fried in oil, which can lead to obesity if eaten to excess.

 Large Raw Beans

-Uncooked beans can cause problems with a parrot’s digestion.
-Certain uncooked beans are:
+Uncooked beans can affect a parrot’s digestion.
+Some raw beans are:

 • Indigestible.